Soppressata: Varieties

 Soppressata di Basilicata is mainly produced in Rivello, Cancellara, Vaglio, and Lagonegro.

-Soppressata di Calabria enjoys Protected designation of origin status; the one produced in Acri and Decollatura is especially renowned.
+Soppressata di Calabria enjoys protected designation of origin (PDO) status; the one produced in Acri and Decollatura is especially renowned.
 Soppressata di Puglia from Martina Franca is also very well-known.

-Soppressata Toscana, soppressata from Tuscany, is made from the leftover parts of the pig.
+Soppressata toscana, from Tuscany, is made from the leftover parts of the pig.
 First, the head is boiled for a few hours.
 When it is done, it is picked of meat and skin.
 All of the meat and skin, including the tongue, are chopped, seasoned, and then stuffed into a large casing.
 The cooking liquid is poured in to cover the mixture and it is then hung and the cooking liquid (high in gelatin) thickens to bind everything together.
-It is similar to the English brawn, Polish salceson and the German presskopf (Austrian Presswurst).
+It is similar to the English brawn, Polish salceson, and German Presskopf (Austrian Presswurst).

-Sopressa Veneta got its name from the practice of pressing the salami between planks of wood resulting in a straight, flattened shape.
-The northern Italian version from Vicenza, in the Veneto region, did away with the pressed shape and has become an international favorite.
+Sopressa veneta (or just sopressa) got its name from the practice of pressing the salami between planks of wood resulting in a straight, flattened shape.
+It is a typical product of the Veneto region.
+Sopressa is a salume, typical of the Venetian culinary tradition and for this reason there are various types, such as sopressa trevigiana; sopressa vicentina, produced in the province of Vicenza, has been awarded the protected geographical status by the European Union.
+In order to protect sopressa vicentina from easy counterfeiting and for greater consumer protection, Consorzio di Tutela della Soprèssa Vicentina DOP has emerged, which brings together 4 local producers scattered around Vicenza.
+The northern Italian version from Vicenza, in Veneto, did away with the pressed shape and has become an international favorite.